 - Data Flow Diagram:

-In the data flow diagram model describe how the data flows through the system.
-We can incorporate the Boolean operators and & or to link data flows when more than one data flow may be input or output from a process.
+In the data flow diagram, the model describes how the data flows through the system.
+We can incorporate the Boolean operators and & or link data flow when more than one data flow may be input or output from a process.

 - Data Dictionary:

-The content that are not described in the DFD are described in data dictionary.
+The content that is not described in the DFD is described in the data dictionary.
 It defines the data store and relevant meaning.
-A physical data dictionary for data elements which flow between processes, between entities, and between processes and entities may be included.
+A physical data dictionary for data elements that flow between processes, between entities, and between processes and entities may be included.
 This would also include descriptions of data elements that flow external to the data stores.

 - State Transition Diagram: